DrummerB/BFDragGestureRecognizer/README.md

     [dragRecognizer addTarget:self action:@selector(dragRecognized:)];
     [view addGestureRecognizer:dragRecognizer];

 Implement the gesture handler method.
-This is very similar to what you would do using a standard UIPanGestureRecodnizer:
+This is very similar to what you would do using a standard UIPanGestureRecognizer:

 	- (void)dragRecognized:(BFDragGestureRecognizer *)recognizer {
 	    UIView *view = recognizer.view;